-(template) model geometrically conforms to the upper surface of the actual (patient) model, including at critical sites (e.g., nerve locations) where no contact with the patient's bone is desired.
-Using the difference of the data of the actual and reference models, a data block is then generated "which can serve as the model for the computer-assisted manufacture of the endoprosthesis."
-EX-1008 5:15-19; EX-1003
+In step C, "the converted data blocks of the actual model and of the reference model are shown superimposed on the video screen."
+EX-1008 5:3-5; see surface of the actual (patient) model, including at critical sites (e.g., nerve locations) where no contact with the patient's bone is desired.
+Using the difference of the data of the actual and reference models, a data block is generated in step D "which can serve as the model for the computer-assisted manufacture of the endoprosthesis."
+EX-1008 5:15-19; EX-1003 ¶141.